UniversityofSouthampton/capital-house-guides/quartz/content/0_GDA Induction/2_Tools/0_Obsidian ePortfolio.md

 	- You may need to provide your university username and password.

 **Congratulations!
 You have successfully cloned the portfolio template, made changes to it, then committed and pushed your changes back!**

+IMPORANT: Once you have completed this guide, please send the GitLab to your portfolio (example `https://git.soton.ac.uk/rp1y23/rp1y23-protfolio`) to your technician to confirm you have completed this guide.

 If you are using a university PC, you will only need to repeat steps 6 onwards.